grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 tables and sequences.

-For streaming replication run the `CHECKPOINT` command a couple of times on the slave one after another to reduce the checkpoint time during the promotion.
+For streaming replication run the `CHECKPOINT` command a couple of times on the replica one after another to reduce the checkpoint time during the promotion.
 The time of the second run will give a hint of the approximate downtime.